alkindli/alkindli/README.md

 The way it gave the look for laptop mostly and the cuts by Intel basically..

   Understood that the theft is out-built and built into command shells, wether you punch the laptop or move, roam location.
 Whatever the shell or operating system, some places have breach on the ind. system itself.
 A lot of a....
 Manual signals move about it and to it.
 The leaking code is the winner that is Microsoft Windows? who did that.
-Whatever there hardware no one was playing cocaine it will take magnetic precedence by few coders.
+Whatever there hardware no one was playing cocaine it will take magnetic precedence by few coders and we do not knew why that is.